selllami/webpack-staticweb-boilerplate/README.md

+webpack static web boilerplate
+====
 A universal boilerplate for building static web site w/ HTML, CSS, SCSS, Js and more.
-====

 ###